ForEvolve/ForEvolve.ExceptionMapper/README.md

 ## 3.0

 -   Add support to .NET 7 and .NET 8
--   Drop support for .NET Standard 2.0
+-   Only `ForEvolve.ExceptionMapper.CommonExceptions` supports for .NET Standard 2.0
 -   Remove transitive dependency on JSON.NET (`Newtonsoft.Json`).
+-   Reduce the number of assemblies.

 ### Breaking changes .NET 7+